TheDeanLab/navigate_mmcore_plugin/_sources/index.rst.txt

 **navigate-mmcore-plugin** is a plugin for navigate, a microscope control software.

 **navigate-mmcore-plugin** enables users to access devices supported by the `Micro-Manager <https://micro-manager.org>`_ Core API (MMCore), greatly increasing the number of devices that can be controlled by navigate.
+Currently, **navigate-mmcore-plugin** supports the following devices:

+- Stages
+- Shutters

+Future versions of **navigate-mmcore-plugin** will support additional devices, including:

+- Cameras
+- Lasers
+- Filter Wheels

 .. note::